smaster7/smaster7.github.io/index.md

 `Pathway Analysis` `Information Theory`
 \\
 \\
-I'm currently a postdoctoral fellow at BK21 FOUR Intelligence Computing, Seoul National University.
+I'm currently a postdoctoral fellow at Institute of Computer Technology, Seoul National University.
 I received a Ph.D. degree in Computer Science & Engineering from Seoul National University in 2020.
-My research area focuses on developing machine learning algorithms and deep learning models for analyzing high throughput next generation sequencing data.
+My research area focuses on developing machine learning algorithms and deep learning models for analyzing graph-structured data and multi-omics data.
 The major goal of my works is an interpretation of biological mechanisms of living organisms.
 I has involved in several bioinformatics-tool development projects such as an interpretable deep learning model, subpath mining, sequence similarity measurement, and multi-omics integration.